Palerang Council

 The Palerang Council was a local government area located in the Southern Tablelands region of New South Wales, Australia.
 On 12 May 2016 the Minister for Local Government announced dissolution of the Palerang Council with immediate effect.
 Together with Queanbeyan City the combined council areas were merged to establish the Queanbeyan-Palerang Regional Council.
 Both councils had opposed the amalgamation.
 Elections for the new Council area were held in September 2017.
 The former mayor of Queanbeyan City Council was appointed by the New South Wales Government as administrator until that date.

-The last mayor of the Palerang Council was Cr.
-Pete Harrison, an independent politician.
+The last mayor of the Palerang Council was Pete Harrison, an independent politician.

 Municipal history

 Originally known as the Eastern Capital City Regional Council (Until 8 December), Palerang was proclaimed on 11 February 2004 when Tallaganda Shire was amalgamated with most of Yarrowlumla Shire and small parts of Cooma-Monaro Shire, Gunning Shire and Mulwaree Shire.